-Board of County Commissioners of Washington County, Oregon, as Governing Body of Washington County Service District for Lighting No. 1 Hillsboro, Oregon
+Board of County Commissioners of Washington County, Oregon, as Governing Body of Service District for Lighting No. 1 Hillsboro, Oregon

-We have audited, in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the basic financial statements of the Washington County Service District for Lighting No. 1, Hillsboro, Oregon (the District), a component unit of Washington County, Oregon, as of and for the year ended June 30, 2015, and have issued our report thereon dated December 21, 2015.
+We have audited the basic financial statements of the Service District for Lighting No. 1, Hillsboro, Oregon (the District), a component unit of Washington County, Oregon, as of and for the year ended June 30, 2019, and have issued our report thereon dated December 11, 2019.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.